Turtle Mountain is the site of the tragic Frank Slide in 1903 at Crowsnest Pass, Alberta, Canada.

 As arms are about to be raised in the traditional sign of victory, there is a third south summit off to my right with a cairn, which to me is a strong clue this may be the true summit.
 Fine!
 But this is absolutely the last south summit for the day.
 The good news is a short, flat ridge hike that will deliver me to the cairn.
 I look around.
 There are no more potential summits.
 Without doubt, the true summit of Turtle Mountain has been achieved and finally arms extend skyward in the traditional sign of victory.

 The north summit seems far away now and a decision to drop lower on the mountain for the return trip is a mistake.
 The slopes become too vertical and loose scree makes navigation impossible.
 There is no alternative to climbing back up to the top ridge line of the mountain to find a new scramble route back across the top.
-At the north summit there is a 30 KM (19 mph) breeze from the west as lunch, hard-earned rest are enjoyed with marvelous views of Blairmore below, Coleman in the distance, and surrounding mountains.
+At the north summit there is a 30 KM (19 mph) and building breeze from the west as lunch and hard-earned rest are enjoyed with marvelous views of Blairmore below, Coleman in the distance, and spectacular surrounding mountain topography.

 At the excellent Frank Slide Interpretive Center it is possible to purchase a hiking guide 'Hiking the Southwest Rockies' authored by Joey Ambrosi who happens to be there to autograph the excellent guide for a wide range of hikes in the south Rockies including Waterton Lakes National Park, Alberta, Canada.

 Just to the west of Frank is the long abandoned Greenhill Mine and, to the east is the tour of the old Bellevue Mine.

 In four hiking guides which feature Turtle Mountain, not one specifies which summit is the true summit.
 Common innuendo indicates the summit with the flag and majority of measuring apparatus is the highest.
 The uncertainty of the exact summit location is of no consequence to me.
 I stood on all of them.